-The undergrowth of the trees was a mess of fallen branch, wild thistle, and an occasional anthill, but Mike forged ahead.
+The undergrowth of the trees was a mess of fallen branches, wild thistles, and an occasional anthill, but Mike forged ahead.
 On the other side was his dad’s canola field that stretched like a yellow blanket of flowers as far as his eyes could see.

 Nothing stood out.
-No swaths of burned crop, no smoke.
+No swaths of any burned crop, no smoke.
 Nothing.